 Block level links

-As mentioned before, you can turn just about any content into a link, even block level elements.
-If you had an image you wanted to turn into a link, you could just put the image between
+As mentioned before, almost any content can be made into a link, even block-level elements.
+If you have an image you want to make into a link, use the

 <a href="https://www.mozilla.org/en-US/"> <img src="mozilla-image.png" alt="mozilla logo that links to the mozilla homepage"> </a>

-Note: You'll find out a lot more about using images on the Web in a future article.
+Note: You'll find out more about using images on the Web in a future article.